isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_march.rst

 You can use the following tables: isb-cgc.QotM.results_1002 and isb-cgc.QotM.paad_kirp_result_check

-When we see how we did (88% accuracy), it's very similar to what we previously found, but clearly there's room for improvement.
+When we see how we did (see table below, 88% accuracy), it's very similar to what we previously found, but clearly there's room for improvement.
 Probably changing the way genes are selected would make a difference, and perhaps using more samples.
 Let me know if you give it a try!